ThinkDataEd/curriculum/docs/unit1/lesson13.md

 14. Summarize: In data science, the variable seat_belt is what we call a **categorical variable**, and the variable height is what we call a **numerical variable**.

-15. Let’s look at the other variables in this data set.
+15. Let’s look at the other variables in this dataset.
 In pairs, categorize each variable as categorical or numerical:

     100. eat_fruit <span style="color:grey">***(categorical)***</span>